kubernetes-sigs/gateway-api-inference-extension/site-src/performance/regression-testing/index.md

 - Results are uploaded to a central GCS bucket.
 - A Looker Studio dashboard automatically refreshes to display key metrics:
   https://lookerstudio.google.com/u/0/reporting/c7ceeda6-6d5e-4688-bcad-acd076acfba6/page/6S4MF
+- After the benchmarking runs are complete it tears down the cluster.

 **Alerting**: